 This is where subnetting comes in…

 How Subnetting Works

 Subnetting is dividing blocks of IPs into smaller blocks.
 You can have subnets inside of subnets.
-To do it you ‘borrow’ bits from the default host portion of the address and add them to the subnetting bits.
-For example, you can split our example 203.0.113.0 255.255.255.0 network into 4 smaller subnets with the subnet mask of 255.255.255.192.
+To do it, you ‘borrow’ bits from the default host portion of the address and add them to the subnetting bits.
+For example, you can split the 203.0.113.0 255.255.255.0 network into 4 smaller subnets with the subnet mask of 255.255.255.192.